avivz450/sessionizing-assignment/README.md

 ## Solution description
 I created a service that runs in the following order:
 + Processes the data in the data folder, where the .csv input files are located, to create one .csv session file (corresponding to the input files).
-+ Reveals a user interface that allows him to enter several queries through the command line
++ Reveals a user interface that allows to enter several queries through the command line

 ### What the sessions file will have?
 The sessions file will have all the sessions corresponding to the input files, and each line will have the following fields: